codefresh-contrib/helm-gitops-example/README.md

 - Cluster URL: select your cluster URL you are using
 - Namespace: default

-Then, click Create.
+Then, click CREATE.
 You have now created your Argo application and it will read out all the parameters, and also read the source Kubernetes manifests.
 The application will be OutOfSync state since the application has yet to be deployed, and no Kubernetes resources have been created.

 #### Synchronize the application manifests and deploy the Argo application